Basic responsibilities of a County Committee member are:

 What CAN you do as a member?

-- Bolster the campaign of a candidate you support
+- Support the campaign of a candidate for office who you support!

-- Get more face time with local elected officials
+- Get to know local elected officials better!

 What is the time commitment of a County Committee member?